Kmack710/710-Management/README.md

 ## IMPORTANT
 If using QBCore then turn all jobs default duty to false so they will always log in as false.
 This resource automatically puts them off duty when they log out!

+## Install (More detailed instructions will be on Docs when they are up in 1-2 days!)
+1. Make sure you have most up to date 710-lib
+2. Run all SQL files
+3. Read ALL Configs/Locales
+4. Use the ingame commands found in config to set bossmenu and duty (Clock in / out locations)
+5. Make sure to turn off your payroll system and Default duty (So players will always log in off duty)
+6. Okok Compatiblity available!
+(Will have snippets to replace on the Docs when they finished)

 ## Exports
 ```lua